How to demonstrate the core competencies UBS looks for in graduates

 The ability and confidence to use your own judgement and make decisions will be just as important in your first year at UBS as they will be in your tenth.
 For instance, as a wealth management analyst you will be expected to co-produce financial plans/reports for different clients.
 This will involve making judgements and decisions on what information to include.

 If you had a taste of this type of responsibility during an internship, mention it in interview.
-However, you’ll probably be tested for this aptitude during both the presentation and group discussion on the assessment day.
+However, you may also be tested for this aptitude during the assessment day, which in previous years has been said to include a presentation and group discussion.
 In both exercises you’ll be presented with lots of information from which you have to draw a conclusion.
 Read our tips on assessment centres and group tasks to prepare for this.

 UBS core competency 3: innovation